kornysietsma/claude-code-permissions-hook/README.md

 A PreToolUse hook for Claude Code that provides granular control over which tools Claude can use, with support for allow/deny rules, pattern matching, and security exclusions.

-NOTE this is largely a workaround of current (October 2025) limitations to how Claude Code does permissions - no amount of fiddling with [setting Bash permissions](https://docs.claude.com/en/docs/claude-code/iam#tool-specific-permission-rules) seems to work consistently - even for simple commands sometimes it prompts me over and over.
-So following their [Additional permission control with hooks](https://docs.claude.com/en/docs/claude-code/iam#additional-permission-control-with-hooks) guidelines, I thought I'd build a tool to help.
+NOTE: This is a workaround for current (December 2025) limitations in Claude Code permissions - [setting Bash permissions](https://docs.claude.com/en/docs/claude-code/iam#tool-specific-permission-rules) doesn't work consistently.
+Built following Anthropic's [hook guidelines](https://docs.claude.com/en/docs/claude-code/iam#additional-permission-control-with-hooks).

-However this may well be a short-lived application; all the AI tools are moving very fast and I'm guessing Anthropic will improve these permissions soon.
-So I'm not packaging this up with a lot of help and guidance - use it if it helps, but you'll need to know how to build and run a rust application yourself, I'm afraid.

-## Disclaimer

-This has been largely "vibe coded" - I have cleaned it up a bit but it's still a bit verbose for my liking.
+This may be short-lived as Anthropic improves permissions.
+Use it if it helps, but you'll need basic Rust knowledge.

 ## Features